 2011: Construction begins with Groundbreaking on April 5th.

 2012: Expansion is complete and move-in is celebrated with Ice Cream Social in October.
 Usage increases dramatically.

 2013: Renovation is complete and Grand Opening is celebrated in a two-day March fest.
 Usage up over 50% each month since Oct '12.

 2014: Library holdings include 88,200 print and audiovisual titles.
-Ebooks collection is growing and 52 electronic databases are available.
+Ebook & Playaway collections growing and 52 electronic databases are available.
 Print continues in demand as evidenced in 173 print magazines in the Living Room.
 263 programs are offered in the Community Room and Kid's Place.
 2016: 327 programs in Community Room/Kid's Place.
 Wi-Fi use grows.
 Solar power added to chiller system.